runs-on/runs-on/README.md

 - 1-1 workflow compatibility with official GitHub runners.
 - Scales with your needs: you can launch as many workflows in parallel as needed.
 No concurrency limit.
 - SSH access into the runners if needed.
+- Spot pricing, across many availability zones, fallback to on-demand for the rare cases where it's needed (still 5x cheaper!).
 - 🆕 in v1.6.1: local S3 cache for greater speed with `runs-on/cache` action, and UNLIMITED cache sizes.
 - 🆕 in v2.1.0: much better concurrency control, thanks to the switch to a more efficient runner pooling algorithm.